KodMacro/NetHack-Price-Identification/README.md

 Otherwise just push the price and it will be placed in the middle list which stores the names for unknown items in tier categories.

-The back arrow can be pressed if you've made a mistake or for whatever other reason you wan't to undo.
+The back arrow can be pressed if you've made a mistake or for whatever other reason you want to undo.
 This places the item name back in the available list.

 The lightbulb lets you choose an effect from a list of available effects and thus marking it as identified.